TPC-AI/data-general-text-code-web/deduplication/README.md

 - Output: `/eagle/tpc/hongz/minhashlsh_redis_dump/*.rdb`

 In this step, we read from the pickle files produced in Step 1 and insert all the minhash signatures to an LSH index, which requires two parameters, `num_perm` and `threshold`.
 The `num_perm` value should be consistent with Step 1 (default: 128).
-The `threshold` parameter controls the lower bound of similarity above which a pair of documents would be considered duplicates (default: 0.9).
+The `threshold` parameter controls the lower bound of similarity above which a pair of documents would be considered duplicates (default: 0.8).
 Note that the threshold is decided when building the index and it is not possible to change the threshold at query time without building another index.

 Technically, the index can be stored as an in-memory object.
 However, to enable parallelization and data persistency, Redis is used as the storage layer for the LSH index.
 The index will take up roughly twice as much memory as the minhash signatures do, so the index for a very large corpus might exceed the available RAM of a compute node, in which case the signatures need to be partitioned and saved into different indices on different nodes.

-Caution: based on experiments, the `lsh.insertion_session()` is NOT thread-safe, so it should not be shared among threads or processes.
+Caution: according to our experiments, `lsh.insertion_session()` is NOT thread-safe, so it should not be shared among threads or processes.

 ## Step 3: Query for duplicates

 - Source code: `query_for_duplicates.py`

 In the last step, we read minhash signatures from Step 1 and query them against the LSH index built in Step 2.
 The code is parallelized so that the signatures are distributed to all the CPU cores.
 The query returns duplicated documents as tuples, in which the first element is always the key of the minhash signature used to query the index, and the second element is the key of a duplicate document found in the index.

+## Result: Deduplication of ARXIV and PILE

+- Output: `duplicates_arxiv_pile_sci.csv`

+The deduplication pipeline was tested on the ARXIV dataset (`/eagle/tpc/hongz/arxiv_jsonl/`) and PILE dataset (`/eagle/tpc/Text/jsonl_pile/`).
+PILE contains documents from a variety of sources, many of which are not scientific articles and are unlikely to find duplicates in the ARXIV dataset.
+Therefore, only the "ArXiv" and "PubMed Central" subsets of PILE were searched for deduplication with ARXIV.

+93,204 documents in ARXIV were found to have at least 1 duplicate in the `ArXiv` and `PubMed Central` subsets of PILE.
+In total, there are 179,824 pairs of duplicated documents, suggesting that some documents in ARXIV have more than one duplicates in PILE.